Inherited Share & Additional Dwelling: Sch 4ZA Para 16 Legal Mechanics

 Planning Opportunity

-If you have inherited a 50%+ share that would trigger the surcharge, consider whether it is practical to sell or transfer your inherited share before completing your new purchase.
+If you have inherited a share over 50% (or any share inherited more than 3 years ago) that would trigger the surcharge, consider whether it is practical to sell or transfer your inherited share before completing your new purchase.
 If your inherited share is disposed of before completion, it will not count toward the dwelling assessment.
-However, note that selling an inherited share may itself trigger SDLT or other tax considerations — take advice before proceeding.
+However, note that selling an inherited share may itself trigger SDLT or other tax considerations.
+Take advice before proceeding.

 Worked Examples